yangelova/Research-Project-Example/README.md

 # Research_Project_Template
-This is a template rpository for the Research Project course (CSE3000).
+This is a template repository for the Research Project course (CSE3000).